THUYimingLi/BackdoorBox/README.md

 BackdoorBox is a Python toolbox for backdoor learning research.
 Specifically, BackdoorBox contains modules for conducting backdoor attacks and backdoor defenses.

+This project is still under development and therefore there is no user manual yet.
+Please refer to the 'test' sub-folder to get more insights about how to use our implemented methods.

 # Current Status